USNavalResearchLaboratory/turboWAVE/docs/ref-tools.rst

 			:param float cn: derivatives of the spectral phase, :math:`c_n = \partial^n_\omega \varphi(\omega)`.
 Note that c0 and c1 are not used, since the effects would be redundant.

+		.. py:function:: sample points = sp

+			The number of points in the look-up table representing the pulse.
+Use this to better resolve complex spectral phases, or if you need to resolve the rising part of a near top-hat profile.

+			:param float sp: the number of sample points, defaults to 1024.

 		.. py:function:: phase = p0

 			:param float p0: phase shift in radians